Health-Care Administration — M.H.A.

 HADM 595.
 Leadership—Past, Present, and Future.
 3 Units.

-An in-depth study of the historical and theoretical foundations of leadership, exploring a wide range of sources across time and culture.
+Studies in depth the historical and theoretical foundations of leadership, exploring a wide range of sources across time and culture.
 Emphasizes major theories influencing the current understanding of leadership and its relationship to management.

 HADM 601.
 Quantitative Methods in Health-Care Management.
 3 Units.